2

 How do I get into PR with no experience?

-Entry level public relations roles often require strong communication skills, which can be developed through internships, volunteering, or creating a portfolio of writing samples.
-Gaining familiarity with media outlets, social media platforms, and PR tools like press release writing can improve your chances, even without prior experience.
+Entry level public relations roles often require strong communication skills, which can be developed through internships, volunteering, or creating a portfolio of writing and media work.
+Gaining familiarity with social media platforms, press release writing, and media outreach tools can also improve your chances, even without prior experience.

 What are some typical challenges faced by entry level public relations professionals, and how can they be successfully managed?